• Skip to main content

 We live in a world where there is a dramatic increase in demand for almost everything.
 Taking this in the website context, there is a rise in users’ demand when it comes to responsiveness, aesthetics, and user-friendliness.
 To keep up with the pace, we develop new techniques.
 One such technique is AJAX, which stands for Asynchronous JavaScript and XML.

-As the name suggests, this programming concept uses technologies such as XML (eXtensible Markup Language), HTML (HyperText Markup Language), and CSS (Cascading Style Sheets).
+As the name suggests, this programming concept uses technologies such as XML (Extensible Markup Language), HTML (HyperText Markup Language), and CSS (Cascading Style Sheets).
 It also utilizes DOM (Document Object Model), XMLHttpRequest, and JavaScript.
 Using AJAX lets you update parts of your web pages by exchanging data to and from the server/database without reloading the page.
 That way, your web page is updated asynchronously and dynamically.
 To understand what AJAX is all about, let’s take a look at its advantages and disadvantages.

 Advantages of AJAX

 Initially, we didn’t have a medium through which the client-side of the web application could communicate with the server.
 Then we developed the AJAX concept, which solved our problem.
 Now, using AJAX, the client and server can remain in communication without the need for a page reload.
-The following are several other perks of AJAX:
+The following are several other advantages of AJAX:

-1. Improves performance
+1. Ajax improves performance

 AJAX is used to retrieve or save data to and from the server without having to post the complete page.
 This way, you only perform a part instead of the complete postback.
 The obvious advantage of partial postback is that you minimize the network utilization, which is great for performing the operations quickly.
 Additionally, since we are sending only required information, this eliminates the load on the server, eventually reducing server traffic.
 In other words, AJAX is used to make callbacks, which enhances performance significantly.